devicetree-org/lopper/docs/openamp-xlnx-architecture.md

 ```

 It also selects the boot memory through an absolute `zephyr,sram` path.

+For a memory marked `static`, only the linker metadata above is emitted; the
+architecture-managed section mappings remain authoritative.
+This prevents a
+single high-priority DT MPU entry from hiding the more precise executable and
+writable regions generated for the image.

 R5 regions obey ARMv7-R power-of-two size and natural-alignment rules.
 A DDR
 firmware carveout is expanded to the smallest representable window that